garystafford/twelvelabs-bedrock-search-agent/README.md

 # TwelveLabs Video Search Agent

 Demonstration of a Video Search Agent build with AWS Strands Agents, TwelveLabs on Amazon Bedrock, OpenSearch, and Gradio.
+See the YouTube video, [Video Search Agent with TwelveLabs on Bedrock, Stands Agents, OpenSearch, and Gradio](https://youtu.be/ax6g1Y-6szA) for complete details on the project.

 ![previews/gradio_app.png](previews/gradio_app_v2.png)